Interview with Rosanna Warren

 Rosanna Warren is an acclaimed American poet, literary critic, university professor and scholar.
 She has also been involved in the editing of collections of translated works by French, Italian and Ancient Greek poets.
 She was a Chancellor of the Academy of American Poets from 1999 to 2005.
 She has taught at numerous universities and is currently the Hanna Holborn Gray Distinguished Service Professor in the Committee on Social Thought at the University of Chicago.

-Rosanna Warren will present her work via a special Zoom reading for the Katonah Poetry Series on Sunday, June 6, 2021 at 4PM EDT.
+Rosanna Warren presented her work for the Katonah Poetry Series on Sunday, June 6, 2021.